 RPT (INR) | 499 | 523 | +5% |

 A noteworthy trend here is the healthy growth in Revenue Per Patient (RPP) and Revenue Per Test (RPT).
-This isn’t just about more tests; it’s about a richer product mix, with a strong focus on high-value scientific upselling and the Next Best Action recommendation engine contributing significantly.
-This strategic shift towards higher-value tests bodes well for sustained revenue quality.
+This indicates not just an increase in the number of tests but also a richer product mix, with a strong focus on high-value scientific upselling and the Next Best Action recommendation engine.
+Management has consistently aimed for a 3-5% annual increase in RPP by moving up the value chain, and Q1FY26 is well in line with this strategy.

-Segmental Prowess: The shift towards specialized and wellness testing is paying off handsomely.
-The TruHealth (wellness packages) and Specialty segments were standout performers:
+Segmental Prowess: The shift towards specialized and wellness testing, a key part of Metropolis 3.0 strategy, is paying off handsomely.
+The TruHealth (wellness packages) and Specialty (advanced diagnostics like genomics/AI testing) segments were standout performers:

 This robust growth in higher-value offerings, complemented by new test additions and AI-driven recommendation engines, is not just about revenue; it’s about improving revenue quality and future growth prospects.
-The strategic decision to exit low-margin government contracts, such as the Aam Aadmi Mohalla Clinics, further underscores management’s commitment to profitable growth.
+The strategic decision to exit low-margin government contracts, such as the Aam Aadmi Mohalla Clinics, further underscores management’s commitment to profitable growth over volume for volume’s sake.

 Metric (Rs.
 Crs.) | Q1FY25 (MHL Organic) | Q1FY26 (MHL Organic) | YoY Growth (%) | Q1FY26 (MHL Group) | YoY Growth (%) |